lavanyayangala/lavanyayangala/README.md

 ### Hi there 👋, Welcome to my profile (Lavanya Yangala)
 ### Software Trainee at Astoria Technologies 😊
-### Open to Work - Remote and Community based - Web and Software Development Jobs
+### Open to Work - Remote and Community based - Web and Software Development Jobs.
 #### If you are interested to check my coding related repository it can be accessed through this link.

 #### (https://github.com/lavanyayangala/ccbpcodeswebpartone)